-4. Requirements for Extended Contract or Term Tenure Contract
+6. Requirements for Extended Contract or Term Tenure Contract

 The decision to offer continued employment of faculty is based on many factors, one of which is the demonstration of appropriate levels of performance in the components assessed in the Library Faculty Evaluation System (LFES).
-Other factors affecting contract decisions are articulated in the Notice of Appointment.
+Other factors affecting contract recommendations are articulated in the Notice of Appointment.
 Contract lengths communicate a commitment from the university for continued employment, subject to faculty upholding the policies identified in the Faculty Handbook.
-Faculty members who are new to the university begin with one (1) year contracts, however, they are required to earn a three (3) year extended contract within five (5) years of employment.
+Faculty members who are new to the university begin with one (1) year contracts; however, they are eligible for a three (3) year extended contract within five (5) years of employment.
+In some cases, with university librarian and provost approval, an extra year may be warranted.
 Extended contracts and term tenure contracts are typically granted when a faculty member meets expected levels of performance across several years.
 Because the commitment level from the university increases with the length of the contract, the criteria for receiving extended contracts and term tenure contracts increase in rigor as well.

+All faculty participating in LFES need to be actively involved in teaching/librarianship, scholarship, service and engagement, and academic faith integration.
 The following criteria reflect the standards of the LFES.
+Upon the approval of the Academic Cabinet and the concurrence of the provost, schools, colleges, or departments may choose more rigorous standards on any component at any level if such standards are necessary to meet discipline specific accreditation, certification, or licensing standards.
 Extended contract recommendations that are made for faculty who do not meet the relevant standards, or denial of extended contract despite meeting benchmarks, must include a compelling rationale and sufficient evidence and endorsement from the provost.